philippj/SteamworksPy/README.md

 # Advanced Features
 1. Achievements
-  - Setting achievements works fine.
-Calling SteamUserStats.SetAchievement(ACHIEVEMENT-NAME) will set the Steam achievement with ease; 'ACHIEVEMENT-NAME' needs to be set to whatever you named the achievement in Steamworks.
+  - Setting achievements does not seem to work.
+Original testing wasn't thorough enough as the achievements were setting based on statistics saved in Steam not calls sent to it from the client.
+This may only be failing based on the way it is set up, but currently it does not seem to work for me.
 2. Statistics
-  - Much like achievements, calling SteamUserStats.SetStat(STAT-NAME, STAT-INCREMENT) will set the Steam statistic appropriately.
-Much like above, STAT-NAME needs to be whatever was set for your statistic in Steamworks.
+  - Calling SteamUserStats.SetStat(STAT-NAME, STAT-VALUE) will set the Steam statistic appropriately.
+STAT-NAME needs to be whatever was set for your statistic in Steamworks, obviously.
+This will push the value to Steam, which should be handled mainly by your game and only stored on Steam when needed.
 3. Getting User Statistics
   - Calling SteamUserStats.RequestCurrentStats seems to respond with False.
 Steam should respond with True when the data is ready.
 However, pulling data seems to work okay regardless.
-  - Calling SteamUserStats.GetAhievement(ACHIEVEMENT-NAME) will respond with True if the user has this achievement unlocked
+  - Calling SteamUserStats.GetAhievement(ACHIEVEMENT-NAME) will respond with True if the user has this achievement unlocked or not.
-  - Calling SteamUserStats.GetStatInt(STAT-NAME) or SteamUserStats.GetStatFloat(STAT-NAME) will respond with the corresponding value stored on Steam's servers
+  - Calling SteamUserStats.GetStatInt(STAT-NAME) or SteamUserStats.GetStatFloat(STAT-NAME) will respond with the corresponding value stored on Steam's servers.

 # More To Come
 I am still digging through the code and trying to get more functions like setting achievements and stats, but these definitely require a Steamworks account and AppID.
 Without your game on Steam, I don't think you can really use those functions but I haven't actually tested it yet.
 I will update more later, especially the Windows how-to as I have not spent time on it.

+One thing I wish this library did do was procure the user's Steam ID.
+It will pull the name, but that can be changed by the user at will and isn't a good way to keep track of users outside of Steam itself.
+This can be achieved by adding more functions into the steampy.cpp for compiling.
+There are actually a LOT more functions not implemented in here yet.